ykoitzsch/b201819-ms-shared-database/README.md

 $ cd jhipster-registry
 $ mvnw (or ./mvnw with linux)
 ```
 After the JHipster Registry is running you can start the API Gateway and the microservices.
 It is recommended to start the API Gateway first.
+The first time running mvnw on the shop might fail.
+Just try again and it should work fine.
 ```sh
 $ cd shop
 $ mvnw (or ./mvnw with linux)